 Flying…take a pram?

 For flying it’s a more difficult choice as its extra luggage to take with you – though most airlines will let you take the pushchair free of charge (check with you airlines first!)
 In our opinion it isn’t difficult to get your pram through security or around the airport.
 You will more than likely though have to take your child out of the pram to get through security as they normally ask you to fold the pushchair.
 Which can be a pain if they are sleeping.
-If you didn’t want to take a pram for flying then other options could be to take a carrier or trunki as they will help you through the airport.

 Once through security you can take the pushchair all the way up to the plane door and you then collect it at either the plane door upon arrival or at baggage reclaim – check with the airline staff which it will be.
 If you don’t mind not using the pushchair at the airport then you can check it in at the desk before heading through security.